cpalmit/hello-world/README.md

-Example of version control workflo
+Example of version control workflow.